Peekaey/Watasu/README.md

 Tailored & minimal tool that aims to solve some very specific problems within a LAN environment:
   - Copying of files directly from a mobile device into CorelDraw desktop application
   - Transferring of files from a mobile device into desktop file system
+  - Provide the functionality in the most simpliest way possible

 Otherwise, there are better dedicated file transfer tools available.